textpattern/textpattern.github.io/administration/diagnostics-panel.md

 Server local time
 : The local date/time of your web server (`yyyy-mm-dd hh:mm:ss`).

+Daylight Savings Time enabled?
+: Whether Daylight Savings Time is enabled (`0`=no, `1`=yes).
+Corresponds with the 'Daylight Savings Time enabled?' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#daylight-savings-time-enabled).

 Automatically adjust Daylight Saving Time setting?
 : Whether Textpattern will adjust DST automatically (`0`=no, `1`=yes).
 Corresponds with the 'Automatically adjust Daylight Saving Time setting?' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#automatically-adjust-daylight-saving-time-setting).

-Daylight Savings Time enabled?
-: Whether Daylight Savings Time is enabled (`0`=no, `1`=yes).
-Corresponds with the 'Daylight Savings Time enabled?' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#daylight-savings-time-enabled).

-Time zone
+Time zone (GMT offset in seconds)
 : Your time zone relative to Greenwich Mean Time (GMT).
 Corresponds with the 'Time zone' setting in the 'Site' section of the [Preferences panel](/administration/preferences-panel#time-zone).
 The output includes an offset value in parentheses, which helps developers determine if time-specific problems might stem from a wrong or outdated [tz database](https://en.wikipedia.org/wiki/Tz_database).

 MySQL
-: The version number and build of your MySQL database server.
+: The version number and build of your MySQL (or derivative) database server.

+Database server time
+: The database server time.
+Note this can be the same as the server local time, or different if the database is located on another host.

+Database server time offset
+: The time offset between the database server and the server local time.

+Database server time zone
+: todo:explanation

+Database session time zone
+: todo:explanation

 Locale
 : The language and character set you have configured.

-Server
+Site / Admin language
+: Language designations for the front-side and admin-side areas.

+Web server
 : Your web server type (e.g. Apache, Nginx).

 PHP server API
-: todo:explanation
+: How the web server interfaces with PHP.
+For Apache servers, this may me `mod_php` or similar.
+For Nginx, this may be `fpm-fcgi` (PHP-FPM or FastCGI).

+PHP SSL version
+: The SSL/TLS library used by PHP.
+Note this may differ from the sytem SSL/TLS library.

 RFC 2616 headers
 : todo:explanation